Jaime Cuadra

+Background: Cuadra has a background as a rock musician, Electrónica and Jazz.
+In his early albums combined Latin-Pop with Afro-Peruvian music.

 Biography

 He went to school at Colegio San Agustín in Lima.
 He began his career very young in the music industry with his father's recording studio in 1985 as an audio engineer.
 In 1986, he studied music with Victor Cuadros and Pepe Torres, in 1985 he start his rock 'n roll band called "Graffiti".

 In 1988 he studied cinematography / Filmmaking at Robles Godoy Institute; at the same time, he also studied camera and directing and editing at INICTEL.

 In 1989 he traveled to Vancouver, British Columbia, Canada, to do a course of audio post production and music composing at the Vancouver Film School.

 In 1990—1992 Cuadra studied Marketing and Media production at IPP (Instituto Peruano de Publicidad) while recording and producing his first CD as a solo singer, "Jaime Cuadra", a pop fusion of Afro-Peruvian music for El Virrey, for which he won the 91-92 "Circe" awards.

 In 1993, he studied music scoring and composition with Jorge Madueño also recorded his second album "Baila Mi Son" for the same record label.

 In 2019, he accomplish his specialization in Berklee College of music (USA) in "Music Production".

 Cuadra lives since 2016 in the United States from where he manages Quadra Audiovisuals his career and projects.